Cannabis in Ireland: Medical use

 The 1998 regulations under the Misuse of Drugs Act 1977 (as amended) listed cannabis, cannabis resin, cannabinol and its derivatives as Schedule 1 drugs.
 For such drugs, manufacture, production, preparation, sale, supply, distribution and possession is unlawful for any purpose, except under licence from the Minister for Health.
 Licences were granted to GW Pharmaceuticals in 2002 and 2003 to allow medical trials of the cannabis extract nabiximols (Sativex) in a county Cork hospice and Waterford Regional Hospital.
-In 2014, the 1998 regulations were amended to allow nabiximols to be prescribed by accepting it from schedule 1.
+In 2014, the 1998 regulations were amended to allow nabiximols to be prescribed by excepting it from schedule 1.
 The first licence for medical use of cannabis oil was issued in December 2016 to allow Tristan Forde, a two-year-old boy with Dravet syndrome, to continue treatment begun in Colorado.
 This was issued by the minister after an application by the boy's physician.

 Reform

 2010–2019

 A community of anonymous cannabis users who reside in Ireland was created under the name Crainn (Irish for "trees") in 2010 as a subreddit on the platform Reddit.
 In September 2021 it set up a board of directors to "get organised and to help communicate to politicians what we want" and has expanded to other online platforms, such as a Discord server which was established in 2017.
 The organisation has three core pillars: normalisation, education and community.
 As of January 2022 it had 28,000 members in its subreddit, r/Crainn.
 By September 2024, this had risen to over 42,000.
 The organisation has taken part in a number of demonstrations, debates and educational campaigns.